stakehistorypres/awesome-mormon/contributing.md

 project you agree to abide by its terms.

 ---

-Ensure your pull request adheres to the following guidelines:

-- Make sure you take care of this
-- And this as well
-- And don't forget to check this

-Thank you for your suggestions!
+To suggest a change, [edit](https://github.com/stakehistorypres/awesome-mormon/edit/main/readme.md) any of the files.
+You will likely need to make a fork, which is just a copy of this repo in your own account.

+Once you are ready, create a pull request so the change can be reviewed and then accepted.

-## Updating your PR
+## Updating your Pull Request

-A lot of times, making a PR adhere to the standards above can be difficult.
+A lot of times, making a Pull Request (PR) adhere to the standards above can be difficult.
 If the maintainers notice anything that we'd like changed, we'll ask you to edit your PR before we merge it.
 There's no need to open a new PR, just edit the existing one.
 If you're not sure how to do that,